Vkirey/clinch/PERFORMANCE.md

   }
 ```

+5) We could also cache recent recipes and use them on next page load, while we are waiting for fresh recipes to be fetched.
+It affects UX much, so it worth discussion with business if that solution works for them.

 ## BONUS

-We could combine endpoints `searchRecipes` and `getRecentRecipes` as second one is corner case of first one. `Limit` could be part of the query.
+### We could combine endpoints `searchRecipes` and `getRecentRecipes` as second one is corner case of first one. `Limit` could be part of the query.
 That will optimize codebase on both sides (FE/BE).

 # Bugs